 When you’re using more than one new product at once, if you do experience symptoms of overwhelm, over-processing, or a sensitivity, it becomes difficult to discern which product is causing the reaction or whether it’s a combination of more than one, and whether it’s temporary, or the discovery of a genuine sensitivity to an ingredient that you’ll need to avoid going forward.
 Any time our skin experiences something like this, we might decide that the product line in general wasn’t right for us and discontinue its use all together, which could be throwing the baby out with the bathwater.
 The alternative to that is to eliminate every new product until the reaction clears up, then add in one new product at a time to narrow down the source of the sensitivity.
 So it makes sense to take this approach from the start, which will also help to minimize the possibility of a defensive reaction to begin with.

-The other side of this same coin is that when we add too many new variables into our skincare regimen, we may also be unable to tell which of these products are making the biggest positive impact on our skin and which ones are redundant or less effective for each of our unique complexions.
+The other side of the coin is that when we add too many new variables into our skincare regimen, we may also be unable to tell which of these products are making the biggest positive impact on our skin and which ones are redundant or less effective for each of our unique complexions.
 This is especially true for those of us who love an extensive, multi-step regimen in the name of “doing everything we can” to keep our skin healthy and aging beautifully.
 Over time, we may be unsure which of these products our skin is really in love with and which we could do without.
-If you’ve ever felt overwhelmed by the number of steps in your routine and thought “Do I even NEED all of these?!”, then you know the feeling of being uncertain about which products your skin is truly in love with.
-Since the average woman in the US uses 6 skincare products in her regimen even before moving onto cosmetics, it’s worth knowing exactly what you love in your routine and what could be changed.
+If you’ve ever felt overwhelmed by the number of steps in your routine and thought, “Do I NEED all of these?!”, then you know the feeling of being uncertain about which products your skin truly loves.
+Since the average woman in the US uses six skincare products in her regimen even before moving onto cosmetics, it’s worth knowing exactly what you love in your routine and what could be changed.